 At the foot of the Song Shan (Song Mountain), built approximately 495 AD, lies Shao-Lin Ssu, the Shao-Lin temple.
 Legend states that the Shao-Lin monks hired instructors to teach them self defense skills to help them ward off bandits.
 With determination and focus the monks grew stronger.
 Learning, collecting, and developing many different forms and styles of fighting arts.
 Thus, the legend of the Shao-Lin Fighting Monks was born!

 The Legend Begins

 Shao-Lin Kung Fu still exists today, over fifteen hundred years after Ta Mo’s arrival at the Shao-Lin Ssu.
 His 49 postures of the I Chin Ching and much of the subsequent material has survived.
-The Shao-Lin Art has prevailed despite various attempts to eradicate it.
-The Shao-Lin Monastery is still standing and allows visitors, as does the cave where Ta Mo meditated for nine years.
+The Shao-Lin Art has prevailed despot various attempts to eradicate it.
+The Shao-Lin Monastery is still standing and allows visitors, as does the cave where Ta Mo is believed to have meditated for nine years.

 CALDWELL SHAO-LIN CENTER FOR MARTIAL ARTS, TAI CHI, HEALTH & FITNESS, CALDWELL IDAHO

 The Caldwell Shaolin Center began in 2003 and has been in business for over 14 years.
 Head instructor, Associate Master Russell Lesko, is a 5th degree black belt certified under Grandmaster Sin Kwang Thé to teach the art of Shao-Lin.